Budibase/website/content/blog/data/spreadsheet-vs-database.md

 There’s also the fact that these kinds of data sets are typically drawn on by a range of tools and processes.
 For instance, your IT teams might manage a huge data pool for all kinds of different customer interactions.

 This could then be leveraged by different processes and tools across your business, from customer support to the C-suite.
 So, we clearly need the flexibility and integrability of established database tools.

+Check out our guide to building a [MongoDB CRUD app](/blog/data/mongodb-crud-app/).

 ### Other professionals